TheProfs/drag-dropzone/README.md

 ## Usage with DOM elements

+Just make sure your DOM elements declare the following:

+- `allow-drop=true`
+- `type="DOMElement"`
-Just make sure your DOM elements declare `type="DOMElement"` and the `data` you want to receive when it's dropped on the drop zone.
+- The `data` you want to receive when it's dropped on the drop zone.

 ```html
 <div ondragstart="drag(event)" draggable="true">Draggable thingy</div>